-Bacterial Vaginosis affects about 29% of women in the U.S. It is not a true infection but rather many researchers believe it is an overgrowth of atypical bacteria.
-The vagina likes to be on the acidic side and this is the job of lactobacillus the "good bacteria" that produces an acidic environment and prevents other "bad bacteria" from overgrowing.
+Bacterial Vaginosis affects many women in the U.S. BV is not considered an STD, and even women who are not sexually active can develop BV.
+The vagina prefers an acidic environment that "good bacteria" produce.
+An acidic environment prevents other "bad bacteria" from overgrowing.
 So, bacterial vaginosis is really an imbalance - not enough "good bacteria" and too much "bad bacteria".
 So you ask why is this important?? .....

 The debate about personhood has become critical for both pro-life and prochoice advocates.
 As a provider and researcher of women's reproductive healthcare, this debate is something that has been on my mind for some time now.
 Is the embryo or fetus a person?
 Most pro-lifers argue that life begins at conception and this new life should also be considered a "person" and therefore have the rights of all people who are born and present on earth.
 While this concept sounds nice, in reality it

 Sister Song women of color reproductive justice collective was founded in 1997 by 16 organizations of women of color who realized that women of color have the right and responsibility to seek out and speak out for the reproductive and social issues that impact women of color and LGBTQ women of color.
 Our needs are not always met by traditional middle class white feminist groups.
 We have unique challenges that we need to speak out for and fight for.
 As a woman of color physician, I am so